lowhung/neuronic/README.md

 # Neuronic

-A real-time graph visualization for message bus systems.
-Watch your modules talk to each other in a force-directed graph instead of staring at logs.
+Real-time graph visualization for message bus systems.

-Built to work with [buswatch](https://github.com/yourusername/buswatch) (which I also wrote) - they share the same snapshot format, so you can use the TUI or the GUI depending on your mood.

 ![Graph with pulse animations](graph_with_pulse.jpeg)

+## Background

+Neuronic was developed for [Acropolis](https://github.com/input-output-hk/acropolis), a modular Rust implementation of a Cardano node.
+Acropolis uses the [Caryatid](https://github.com/input-output-hk/caryatid) framework, which provides an event-driven architecture where modules communicate over a message bus (RabbitMQ or an in-memory bus for single-process deployments).

+Caryatid includes a monitoring layer that wraps the message bus and tracks per-module, per-topic metrics: message counts, backlog depths, and pending durations.
+These snapshots are published periodically to a configurable topic (default: `caryatid.monitor.snapshot`).

+[buswatch](https://github.com/input-output-hk/buswatch) provides a TUI for this data.
+Neuronic provides a GUI with force-directed graph layout, making it easier to understand topology and spot bottlenecks visually.

+Both tools depend on `buswatch-types` for snapshot deserialization.
+The architecture is not Cardano-specific - any system publishing compatible monitoring snapshots can use these tools.

-## What is this?
+## Overview

-Neuronic subscribes to a monitoring topic on your message bus and renders what it sees as an interactive graph:
+Neuronic subscribes to a monitoring topic and renders module connectivity as an interactive graph:

-- **Nodes** = your modules/services
+- **Nodes** represent modules/services
-- **Edges** = topics/queues connecting them
+- **Edges** represent topics connecting producers to consumers
-- **Colors** = health status (green is good, red means go look at it)
+- **Colors** indicate health status based on configurable thresholds

-It's useful for understanding how data flows through your system, spotting bottlenecks, and figuring out why that one queue keeps backing up.

 ![Graph without pulse animations](graph_without_pulse.jpeg)

 ## Features

-- **Live updates** as messages flow through the system
+- **Live updates** - graph redraws as snapshots arrive
-- **Force-directed layout** that settles into something readable
+- **Force-directed layout** - physics-based node positioning with repulsion/attraction forces
-- **Curved Bezier edges** so you can actually trace connections
+- **Curved Bezier edges** - quadratic curves for clear edge tracing
-- **Drag nodes around** when the physics doesn't get it right
+- **Node dragging** - manual repositioning when needed
 - **Light/dark themes**
 - **Fuzzy search** (Ctrl+F)
-- **Health thresholds** - configure when nodes go yellow/red based on backlog or pending time
+- **Configurable health thresholds** - warning/critical states based on backlog depth or pending time

-Visual feedback:
+Visual indicators:
-- Particles flowing along edges show active message traffic
+- Particles flow along edges during active message traffic
-- Pulse rings when a node is firing heavily
+- Pulse rings expand from nodes under heavy load
-- Node glow intensity based on throughput
+- Node intensity scales with throughput

-## Getting started
+## Installation

 ```bash
 cargo install --path .
 neuronic
 ```

-Or with a config:
+With options:

 ```bash
 neuronic --config neuronic.toml --debug